Assignment 2 - Retail store with Entity Framework II

 four categories and assign product to categories.

-- Allow anonymous access to the index view by decorating its action method
+- Add an index method to the RetailController and allow anonymous access by decorating its action method

 with the AllowAnonymous Attribute.

-- The index action method in the retail controller will retrieve N random records from the database.
+- The index action method in the retail controller will retrieve N random records from the database, similar to the MIS 324 music store project.
+Add Dapper to your project as described in MIS

 - Improve the layout to display the product names and small images.